oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/05-create-new-rfp-doc/05-create-new-rfp-doc.md

 ### Prerequisites
 This lab assumes you have:
-- A  Paid or LiveLabs Oracle Cloud account
 - You have completed:
     - Lab: Prepare Setup ( *Paid Tenants* only)
     - Lab: WCC Environment Setup